blaisedias/jivelite/README.visualiserapplet.md

 # Overview
-The Visualiser Applet adds the Visualiser settings to the Now Playing menu, with the following menu items:
+The Visualiser Applet adds the Visualiser settings with the following menu items:
 * **Spectrum Analyzer Settings:**
   * **Bar Format:** Select bar width and spacing between bars.
    Smaller values for bar width and spacing will increase the number of bars - but also increase the load.